WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 8. What is the main goal of React Fiber?

 - The main goal of React Fiber is to improve the performance and responsiveness of web applications by breaking down the render process into smaller, asynchronous chunks.
 This allows React to more effectively utilize the main thread and to better handle complex user interfaces.

+## 9. What is reconciliation ?

+- Reconciliation is the process that React uses to determine the minimal set of changes to be made to the actual DOM.
+It compares the current virtual DOM tree with a new virtual DOM tree, and then applies the minimal set of changes to the actual DOM.